iRemotech

 • available on demand,

-• useful for Android-only workflows, and
+• common in Android-only workflows, and

 • convenient for lightweight testing or automation.